Over 50% of organizations do not have a comprehensive inventory of all third parties with access to their network

 Should an organization choose security, it ends up spending valuable time creating and managing individual accounts for every technician, plus layering in multi-factor authentication for each login attempt.
 Considering that on average, an organization shares data with 583 third parties, you can see how managing the individual accounts of reps from each of those 583 third parties becomes a time-sucking nightmare.
 In fact, we’ve found that companies spend an average of 2,000 hours per year just managing third-party accounts and access.

 These tools also don’t provide visibility into employee hiring and firing at the third-party vendor, forcing organizations to rely on the third party to inform them of these changes, which rarely happens.
 Furthermore, even though companies will do their best to enforce the use of individual accounts, 59% of organizations are still ineffective in preventing third parties from sharing usernames and passwords, leaving huge gaps in security.
-So while organizations may try to optimize the security of their systems and processes, it can remain incredibly time consuming and burdensome for them to manage, as well as leave notable security gaps open.
+So while organizations may try to optimize the security of their systems and processes, it can remain incredibly time-consuming and burdensome for them to manage, as well as leave notable security gaps open.

-On the flip side, if an organization opts for efficiency over security, they could create account-level credentials to be shared among individual reps at a third party who need access.
-While this process is much more efficient and easier to manage, it assumes an implicit trust with the third party, with no ability to identify and hold individuals accountable for their activity – a hackers dream scenario.
+On the flip side, if an organization opts for efficiency over security, they could create account-level credentials to be shared among individual reps who need third-party access.
+While this process is much more efficient and easier to manage, it assumes an implicit trust with the third party, with no ability to identify and hold individuals accountable for their activity – a hacker’s dream scenario.
 Without identity verification or monitoring, a bad actor could sneak into a network undetected for who knows how long, causing all kinds of damage.
 This is also a compliance issue; regulatory requirements dictate that organizations need to know the individuals who are in their network so they can tie network activity back to that individual.

 So, what’s it going to be?
 Security or efficiency?